ibm-cloud-docs/containers/ts-debug-tool.md

 ## Enable and run the Diagnostics and Debug Tool add-on
 {: #debug-tool-enable}

-1. In the [Kubernetes clusters console](https://cloud.ibm.com/kubernetes/clusters){: external}, click the name of the cluster where you want to install the debug tool add-on.
+1. In the [console](https://cloud.ibm.com/containers/cluster-management/clusters){: external}, click the name of the cluster where you want to install the debug tool add-on.

 1. On the **Diagnostics and Debug Tool** card, click **Install**.